SiddhataPatil/CodepathPrework/README.md

 **Problem**: FileUtils was not recognized even after adding compile 'commons-io:commons-io:2.4' as dependency.

-**What worked for me**: Had to download .jar and import it as a module and then added it to the dependency.
+**What worked for me**: Had to download commons-io-2.4-sources.jar and import it as a module and then added it to the dependency.

 ## Application Configuration setting